bagrinsergiu/BitBlox-KB/domains/third-party-domains/godaddy/index.rst

 Getting more help
 ------

-For more help with settings in your Namecheap account, contact their `support team <https://www.namecheap.com/support.aspx>`__ .
+For more help with settings in your GoDaddy account, contact their `support team <https://uk.godaddy.com/help>`__ .

 .. |godaddy-click-manage| image:: _images/godaddy-click-manage.png
 .. |godaddy-manage-dns| image:: _images/godaddy-manage-dns.png